wzthu/NeuronMotif/nm/code/README.md

 For model generated from  DeepSEA data please run the following scripts instead.

 ```
+# These scripts do not spend a long time, paralleling in not necessary.

 python tochenDeepSEA.py 1
 python tochenDeepSEA.py 2
 python tochenDeepSEA.py 3